Looking for free things to do in Chattanooga? Then look no further! Chattanooga has fun things to do for people of all ages.

 I visited Chattanooga in Tennessee when I was travelling from the south to the north of the US, over three months.
 It was a random stop for me, but also one I’m glad I made after I went to the fat camp.
 I hadn’t heard of Chattanooga before I visited, but I actually happened to go at the anniversary of the Chattanooga Choo Choo – which is the song the city is most well known for.
 Big celebrations all round!

 I’m revisiting my trip across the US, and so I thought I’d sift through my pics, and let you know all the great things to do in Chattanooga to get you inspired to visit.
+It’s a great spot to visit after or before you’ve been to Memphis for the weekend.

 This list contains all you need to know about things to do for free in Chattanooga, budget or cheap things to do in Chattanooga, and things to do in Chattanooga with kids.